 The path weaves between sandy beaches, primary and secondary forests, and a small stretch of mangrove.
-Corcovado National Park teems with wildlife ranging from spider, squirrel, and capuchin monkeys, coatimundis, two and three toed sloths, tapirs, peccaries, giant anteaters and even ocelot, jagaurundi, and others.
+Corcovado National Park teems with wildlife like spider, squirrel, and capuchin monkeys, coatimundis, two and three toed sloths, tapirs, peccaries, giant anteaters and even jungle cats like the ocelot and jaguarundi.
 This is one of the best places in Costa Rica to spot such elusive wildlife, and learn about rainforest ecology first hand.
 On your last day here, enjoy Corcovado as you wish.
 Optional activities include horseback riding, hiking in Corcovado, taking the canopy tour, kayaking, whale watching, surfing or take a visit to Cano Island for some snorkeling.
 The magic of sleeping in safari-style tents on the edge of the jungle and sandy beach makes this an unforgettable journey.

 This morning you head back to Carate and catch a short connecting flight to Puerto Jimenez, where you connect with your flight on to San Jose.
 Don't forget to watch the almond trees carefully for scarlet macaws.
 Upon your return to San Jose, you're on your own to explore the city, take a coffee tour, or just relax in your charming hotel.
 Pura vida!

 $390.00 single supplement